jagprog5/CNeuralNet/README.md

 Screen Views:
  * *No-output* is fast
- 	 * Trains in ~2 seconds with compiler optimization
+   * Doesn't update the screen, but...
-	 * Takes ~30 seconds without optimization
+   * Trains in ~2 seconds.
+BLAZINGLY fast
  * *Set-view* shows the current image in the training set, and the network's output
 	 * "Probs" shows the network's output for the image
 	 * "Label" shows the image's correct corresponding digit, as given in the dataset